Leo-Simpson/c-lasso/paper/paper.md

     \arg \min_{\beta \in \mathbb{R}^d} \frac{\left\lVert X\beta - y \right\rVert^2}{\sigma} + \frac{n}{2} \sigma + \lambda \left\lVert \beta\right\rVert_1 \qquad s.t. \qquad  C\beta = 0
 $$

-This formulation is the default problem formulation in c-lasso.
+This formulation is the default problem formulation in `c-lasso`.
 It is similar to *R1* but allows for joint estimation of the (constrained) $\beta$ vector and the standard deviation $\sigma$ in a concomitant fashion [@Combettes:2020; @Muller:2020].

 ```python